 At the time of this exploration, the planned project site was a grass covered, undeveloped lot.
-It generally grades downward from the north to the south.
+It generally grades downward from southwest to the northeast.
+A drainage swale running parallel with NW Ward Road comprises the north and northeast border of the site.